TileDB-Inc/TileDB-Cloud-JS/README.md

 ## Queries

 TileDB-Cloud-JS supports TileDB queries, by serializing data to capnproto. `bufferSize` dictates the server the number of bytes that should allocated to make this query.
-In case the `bufferSize` is not enough, it will result to an imcomplete query.
+In case the `bufferSize` is not enough, it will result to an incomplete query.
 For this reason `ReadQuery` is an async generator so a user could get results in batches.

 ### Basic read query